punchcode-fullstack/INTERNAL-daily-weekly-pacing-and-comprehension/daybreakdown/week-1/day-1.md

 - bare minimum very likely won't cut it
 - if you keep griding things will click (lightbulbs come afterwards)

+- talk about covid
+    - sanitize workspaces (morning and after)
+    - wear a mask if not in section
+    - hand sanitizer

-# terminal and HTML: 35 mins
+# terminal: 35 mins

 - what is the terminal
 - various commands